SHORT STORIES

 Deaf

-Trang and Leahy read a blog following a tip from Anonymous.
-The blogger, Rachel Spillane, is deaf, and her boyfriend, Brock Rocket, is a local radio personality.
-Anonymous asks the blogger how her boyfriend could be traveling during COVID-19, and Trang suspects he’s not traveling and may be the dead man found in San Francisco Bay.
-Trang discovers the ugly truth not spoken out loud.
-Trang speculates who Anonymous might be, and Leahy comments on how being deaf amplifies fear.
+In Deaf, Trang and Leahy read a blog following a tip from Anonymous.
+The blogger, Rachel Spillane, is deaf.
+Anonymous asks the blogger how her boyfriend could be traveling during COVID-19, and Trang suspects he’s not traveling.
+Trang discovers the ugly truth not spoken out loud, and Leahy comments on how being deaf amplifies fear.
+Published 5-18-20

 Anonymous

-Trang and Leahy follow up on information obtained in the murder of the radio personality in “Deaf” by interviewing his brother, Terry Rocket.
-Trang suspects the murderer had help moving the radioman's body to the edge of San Francisco Bay, and whoever that person is may be guilty of more crimes.
-Trang gets himself into some trouble but perseveres and trails his suspect all the way to the truth, causing Leahy to remark that an ugly dream can be a source of self-knowing or self-loathing.
+In Anonymous, Trang and Leahy follow up on information obtained in the murder of a radio personality in “Deaf” by interviewing his brother, Terry Rocket.
+Trang suspects the murderer had help moving the radioman's body to San Francisco Bay.
+Trang gets into trouble but trails his suspect all the way to the truth, causing Leahy to remark that an ugly dream can be a source of self-knowing or self-loathing.
+Published 6-16-20

 Isolated

-Trang and Leahy face another COVID-19 tragedy.
+In Isolated, Trang and Leahy face another COVID-19 tragedy.
 Trick Doyle’s wealthy San Francisco parents are dead, his mother killed by COVID-19, his father murdered five days later.
-It was Terry Rocket from “Anonymous” who informed Trang and Leahy that one of Rachel Spillane’s clients had committed a murder, but Rachel would not say who.
-Trick's sister, Lafayette, cares more about money, forcing brother to turn against sister.
+Terry Rocket from “Anonymous” informed Trang and Leahy that one of Rachel Spillane’s clients had committed a murder.
+Trick's sister, Lafayette, cares more about money.
 Someone is in Rachel’s little black book.
-Who could it be?
-The solution comes fast, obliging Leahy to congratulate Trang on a job well done.
+A solution comes fast, obliging Leahy to congratulate Trang on a job well done.
+Published 7-19-20

 The following stories should be read independently of the stories above.